insight-decentralized-consensus-lab/ICON-P-Rep-Node/docs/icon-planning.md

 - As long as no p-rep knows about the full IP list, it can be decentralized among members and built into a mesh coordinated via gossip

+#### IP Whitelisting Lambda

+While dynamic service discovery isn't in deployment, p-rep nodes can be further protected via a lambda function that will automatically change security group rules based on a heart beat parsing the IP whitelist json or triggered via some endpoint that will trigger a lambda with a role to update the security group.

 ### SSL Certs

 To get certs for AWS, ACM easily handles this for load balancers.
 If the p-rep org decide on single node, then LetsEncrypt can be used in `user-data` to validate domain joining.

+## Security Governance

+TODO: Layout least privileges in IAM
+- Needs to have minimal read / write / destroy roles laid out
+TODO: Build guidance around assuming roles / passwords + what not...
+- Since infra is open source, would be good to explicitly say what not to do...

+## Ops

+### CI

+- Building CI in circleci
+- Will commit keys to build pipeline and configure MFA on repo
+    - TODO: Validate ^^ with ICON